 Write a comparison blog post: “[Option A] vs [Option B]: Which Is Better for [Audience]?”
 Compare them across [number] criteria.
 Include a summary table, pros and cons for each, and a clear recommendation at the end.
 Tone: balanced but opinionated.

-Write a comprehensive FAQ article answering [number] common questions about [topic].
+Write a detailed FAQ article answering [number] common questions about [topic].
 Each answer should be 100–200 words.
 Use the question as the H2 heading.
 Target audience: [audience].
 Include schema-friendly formatting.

 Write a blog-style case study about [client/project].
 Structure: the challenge they faced, the approach you took, the results achieved, and key takeaways.
 Include specific details and numbers where possible.
 Tone: professional but conversational.
 Length: approximately [word count] words.